 Before I launch into explaining what I mean, I will answer the question underlining the “why should I panic” question.
 How long do firms typically wait after a screening interview or callback interview to extend a callback interview or offer?

-The time it takes to get a callback interview after a screening interview and the time it takes to get an offer after a callback are totally analogous to dating.
+The time it takes to get a callback interview after a screening interview and the time it takes to get an offer after a callback are generally pretty analogous to dating.

 That’s right.
 When you go on a date with someone and you are waiting to hear back, sooner is better.
 When it comes to waiting for that second date, no news is not good news.

 The same is true when it comes to job interviews.
-Silence after three weeks almost always means a silent no. I understand that it is not fun at all.
-(I have experienced it both in dating and in the job search process.)
+Silence after three weeks very often means a silent no. I understand that it is not fun at all.

 But rather than dwell on something that did not work out, it is time to stay positive and start applying to jobs that will result in an audible yes!

 That is easy for me to say but how do you go about doing that?
 It starts with your attitude.

 In my five years at Notre Dame, the belief that my experience here has most strongly convinced me of is that to be successful in your job search, the #1 most important thing is your attitude.
 Not your grades.
 Not your journal.
 Not your placement in the moot court tournament.
 Your attitude.